 Sugar Types and Uses

-, that lovely sweet stuff, comes from two sources… cane and beets.
+Sugar, that lovely sweet stuff, comes from two sources… sugar cane and sugar beets.

 Man has been producing sugar from sugar cane for thousands of years.
 In the 5th century BCE the Persians began to use it regularly, and they spread it throughout the Arabic region of the world.